 Pre-numbered form utilized to identify individuals participating in a raffle.

 Request for Taxpayer Identification Number and Certification (W-9)

-Form utilized to collect the taxpayer identification number for the person who is required to file an information return with the Internal Revenue Service (IRS) to report income paid.
+Form used to collect the taxpayer identification number for the person who is required to file an information return with the IRS to report income paid.

 Unrelated Business Income

 Income from a trade or business, regularly carried on, that is not substantially related to the charitable, educational, or other purpose that is the basis of the organization's exemption.

 |September 2020||Interim revision.
 Full review.
 Updated the policy to: |

 • Specify, as a university requirement, that raffle tickets may not be purchased with a university credit card

 • Comply with changes in the NYS Gaming Commission Guidelines for Conducting Raffles:

 • Allow raffle drawings to be conducted on the premises of another authorized organization or a games of chance commercial lessor; previously, raffle drawings were required to be conducted on university premises